jekyll/jekyll/site/_posts/2012-07-01-configuration.md

  - { path: "path/to/files", layout: "my_layout" }
 {% endhighlight %}

-This sets a default layout named *post* for all posts.
+This sets a default layout named *posts* for all posts.
 Pages default to no layout.
 However, all pages and posts in `path/to/files` default to the *my_layout* layout.

 Of course, any layout specified in YAML frontmatter overrides the defaults.